cochaviz/mep/preparation/proposal.md

 [^1]: Of course when specifically optimizing for avoiding a single type of
     attack, but maybe random sampling tells something about the general resistance of a model against attacks.

-[^2]: Adaptability is used similarly as in footnote 1[^1], meaning the general
-    ability of a model to be trained to avoid certain attacks.

 [^dependent]: Sub-question 1 and 2 are dependent on one-another in some sense,
     so I consider, for example the question "Do different attacks give different